gpodder/mygpo-auth/doc/oauth-flow.rst

 ================ ==============================================================

-3. User authenticates and authorizes your app
+2. User authenticates and authorizes your app
 ---------------------------------------------

 Not implemented yet.

-4. The user is redirected back
+3. The user is redirected back
 ------------------------------

-After successful authorization the user is redirected to the URL that was specified during registration of the app (step 1).
+After successful authorization the user is redirected to the URL that was specified during registration of the app (see :doc:`register`).

 To the URL the following query parameters will be appended.